The B-52s: 2008–2021: Funplex and continued touring

-2022–present: Tour and Vegas residency
+2022–present: Tour and Las Vegas residency

 In April 2022, the group announced that they would embark on a final farewell tour, with KC and the Sunshine Band and DJ Cummerbund, lasting from August 22 to November 11, 2022.
 The final dates of the concert were postponed until January 2023, due to illness.
-The B-52s performed the final concert on their tour at the Classic Center in their hometown of Athens, Georgia, on January 10, 2023.
+The B-52s performed the final concert on their tour at the Classic Center in their hometown on January 10, 2023.

 Following the end of the farewell tour, the B-52s embarked on residencies at The Venetian Las Vegas in Paradise, Nevada, with DJ Cummerbund again joining as an opener.
-The first residency concerts took place in May, August and September 2023, with further dates scheduled for April 2024.
+The first residency concerts took place in May, August, and September 2023, with further dates scheduled for April 2024.

 On May 15, 2024, the City of Athens, Georgia, announced that their Federal Prospects Hockey League team would be named the Rock Lobsters, honoring the band and their song.
-The decision came after an online poll where the Rock Lobsters won by a wide margin.
-The band responded on social media, stating "we are truly honored to have our hometown hockey team named the Rock Lobsters.
+The decision came after an online poll, which the Rock Lobsters won by a wide margin.
+The band responded on social media, stating, "[W]e are truly honored to have our hometown hockey team named the Rock Lobsters.
 As the song declares, 'Let's rock!

 The B-52s performed "Love Shack" at SNL50: The Homecoming Concert (2025) celebrating the 50th anniversary of the Saturday Night Live television show.
-They were joined on-stage by Bowen Yang and Sarah Sherman, and featured Fred Armisen on drums.
+They were joined on stage by Bowen Yang and Sarah Sherman and featured Fred Armisen on drums.

-The B-52s will tour with Devo on their North American "Cosmic De-Evolution" tour in 2025, with Lene Lovich as the opening act.
+The B-52s toured with Devo on their North American Cosmic De-Evolution tour in 2025, with Lene Lovich as the opening act.
+The tour reached London and Manchester in June 2026 with guests Lovich and the Rezillos.

+In July 2026, Kate Pierson and Fred Schneider were inducted onto the Count Basie Center for the Arts Walk of Fame.